google-site-verification=3fn4-vhUCA6X0ZyVQOBU-zk7Q3EImfbsmAszEw4icOk

 The San Joaquin General Hospital's Family Medicine Residency Program is structured to train thoughtful and caring physicians to be prepared for a diverse scope of practice in the field of family medicine.
 Our patient population is the underserved in San Joaquin County.
 Our residents see a broad range of pathology.
 The principal strength of San Joaquin General's program is the autonomy afforded to our residents in both the outpatient and inpatient services.
-On the outpatient services, residents rotate through our FQHC qualified clinics including our own family medicine clinic, sports medicine clinic, procedures clinic, geriatrics clinic, pediatric, and psychiatry clinics.
+On the outpatient services, residents rotate through our FQHC qualified clinics including our own family medicine clinic, sports medicine clinic, procedures clinic, geriatrics clinic, pediatric clinics, gender health clinic, sexual health clinic, and psychiatry clinic.
 On inpatient rotations, residents are responsible for acute care of all ages and at all stages of life including the intensive care nursery, labor and delivery, ICU, and the family medicine inpatient service.

-Experience gained from direct patient care in both outpatient and inpatient settings are complemented by morning and afternoon conferences which range from case-based interactive discussions, to formal resident and faculty presentations, Jeopardy, and to even teleconferences with the University of California, Davis Medical Center.
-Our focus on education for our residents is not limited to only our campus.
-Electives are also available for our residents through our affiliation with the University of California, Davis Medical Center network.
+Experience gained from direct patient care in both outpatient and inpatient settings are complemented by Wednesday afternoon didactics which range from case-based interactive discussions, to formal resident and faculty presentations, Jeopardy.

 Below, you will find more detailed information about each of our rotations.
-Our residents typically rotate through four week blocks, for a total of 13 rotations each academic year.
+Our residents typically rotate through two to four week blocks, for a total of 13 rotations each academic year.
 In the beginning of residency, there is a larger focus on inpatient medicine.
 Toward the end of residency (PGY-II and III), our residents spend the majority of their time in our outpatient clinics.
-Throughout all three years, residents rotate through several two week blocks of night float which covers all inpatient services (inpatient adult, inpatient pediatrics, labor and delivery, and the intensive care nursery) and admissions from approximately 6pm to 6am (more details on night float at the bottom of the page).
+Throughout all three years, residents rotate through several two week blocks of night float which covers our inpatient service and admissions from approximately 6pm to 6am (more details on night float at the bottom of the page).

 Call Schedule (longitudinal)

 Residents take "call" providing cross-coverage to our inpatient teams and admitting, on a varying basis depending on their current rotation and their current post graduate year.
-As an intern (PGY-I), the calls are ≤ 16 hours, and on average 1 – 2 times per month when on outpatient rotations.
-As a PGY-II and PGY-III, call shifts are ≤ 24 h + ≤ 4 h for continuity and transitions of care, on average 1 – 2 times per month when on outpatient rotations.
-When our residents are on the inpatient adult or inpatient pediatric service, call is every 6th day.
+Our call shifts are 17 hour shifts including a half day of clinic followed by covering the inpatient service and admissions through the night.
+The call shifts are on average 1 – 2 times per month when on outpatient rotations.
+When our residents are on the inpatient adult, labor & delivery service, or inpatient pediatric service, call is every 6th day.

 Inpatient Adult Family Medicine (multiple 2 or 4-week blocks)

 The Family Medicine Inpatient Service at SJGH provides care to acute adults who are hospitalized.
 Patients are admitted from our clinic and the SJGH Emergency Department.
-Our inpatient service is staffed by a family medicine attending physician (rotating on a weekly basis), one senior resident (either one R3 or one R2), and one intern.
-A clinical pharmacist, pharmacy students, and 2-3 medical students are also on service most of the time.
+Our inpatient service is staffed by a family medicine attending physician (rotating on a weekly basis), one to two senior residents (R3 and/or R2), and one to two interns.
+Clinical pharmacist, pharmacy students, medical students, and members of the billing/coding team also round with the service.
 Our inpatient teams care for patients with a high level of complexity (as expected in a safety net hospital) which includes sepsis, congestive heart failure exacerbation, acute gastrointestinal bleeds, as well as complications of chronic diseases, such as diabetes, hypertension, and cancer.
 We share a collaborative atmosphere with both the surgical and internal medicine residency programs at our community hospital who help to co-manage complex patients.
-When our patients need more intensive care, our patients are transferred to our ICU where their care is coordinated by the internal medicine team and the family medicine resident who is currently rotating through the ICU.
+When our patients need more intensive care, our patients are transferred to our ICU where their care is coordinated by the internal medicine team and the family medicine resident rotating through the ICU.
 Our ICU operates on a "closed" system which means when a patient is sent to the ICU, we no longer follow them until they are downgraded from the ICU.
-Under the guidance of the attending and senior resident, various invasive procedures are performed on service, including: thoracentesis, paracentesis, lumbar puncture, and central line placement.
+Under the guidance of the attending and senior residents, various inpatient procedures are performed on service, including thoracentesis, paracentesis, lumbar punctures, central line placements, and biopsies.

-There are two inpatient adult family medicine blocks during intern year and one block in the subsequent years of training.
+There are three 4-week inpatient adult family medicine blocks during intern year, two during second year, and one 4-week and one 2-week block in the subsequent years of training.

 Inpatient Pediatric Medicine (multiple 4-week blocks)

 The strength of our pediatric experience can be attributed to longitudinal teaching from both our pediatrics attendings and from the family medicine attendings.
-The inpatient pediatric service at SJGH provides acute inpatient care to our pediatric population, ranging from newborns to adolescents.
-Our pediatric service is staffed by a pediatric attending physician (rotating on a weekly basis), one senior resident (either one R3 or one R2), and one intern.
-Typically there are also 2-3 medical students on the service most of the time.
-Our pediatric attendings are dedicated to teaching and have a dedicated weekly morning report for pediatric didactics.
-Our inpatient pediatric teams care for patients with a broad range of complexity, ranging from phototherapy for hyperbilirubinemia to managing complications in patients with cerebral palsy, and sepsis.
+The inpatient service at SJGH provides acute inpatient care to pediatric population >14 years of age.
+We also have 4 weeks of newborn nursery at SJGH.
+The remainder of our pediatric inpatient rotations are at St. Joseph’s Hospital in Stockton.
+Our inpatient pediatric teams care for patients with a broad range of complexity, ranging from phototherapy for hyperbilirubinemia to managing complications in patients with cerebral palsy and sepsis.
 Our residents become skilled and confident in managing common bread and butter pediatric disease such as dehydration, asthma, RSV bronchiolitis, and neonatal fever.
-In addition to managing the care of pediatric patients, the inpatient pediatric team is also in charge of admitting to the intensive care nursery, pediatric inpatient, family medicine inpatient, and labor and delivery services during their shift.
 Invasive procedures typically include lumbar puncture to work up septic neonates.
-In addition to training received from our hospital, our residents also spend time with child protective services to learn more about how they can help our young patients.
+In addition to training received in the hospital, our residents also spend time with child protective services to learn more about how they can help our young patients.

-There are two inpatient pediatric medicine blocks during intern year and one block in the subsequent years of training.
+There is one newborn medicine block during intern year and one inpatient pediatric block in the subsequent years of training.

 Family Medicine Clinic (longitudinal + multiple 4-week blocks)

 All residents are given a patient panel, where they care for their own personal population over the course of their three years at San Joaquin General.
-Our FQHC clinic also features a walk-in clinic which PGY-II and more senior residents learn the aspects of urgent care and when to send patients to the emergency department or when to be admitted.
-In addition to this, residents also participate in longitudinal ambulatory experiences in behavior science and psychiatry.
+In addition to our own continuity clinics, residents also participate in longitudinal ambulatory experiences in behavior science and psychiatry.
 The responsibilities for our residents increases with their seniority.
 During the intern year, residents have only half a day each week for their continuity patients in the family medicine clinic.
-This increase to one full day a week for second years and third years.
-The census during the continuity clinic also progressively increases with seniority as well, with new interns initially seeing about 2 patients in half-a-day, to about 7-9 for the more senior residents.
+This increases to one full day a week for second years and third years (except when on the family medicine inpatient service).
+The census during the continuity clinic also progressively increases with seniority as well, with new interns initially seeing 4-5 patients in half-a-day, to 8-15 for the more senior residents.
 Preceptors from both the community and core faculty actively teach our residents during their clinic to utilize evidenced based medicine.

 Continuity clinic is usually at least once a week, with clinic time increasing with seniority.
 Our residency program is more inpatient medicine focused at the start of residency (PGY-I), and more outpatient focused toward the end of the residency program (PGY-III).